krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 criteria we have outlined—bounded signal mass and balanced onset/reset rates—will typically suffice to determine whether a system is convergent or divergent.

+#### Convergence, Coherence, and Little's Law

+One important point to note is that “Little’s Law” is not a single law, but rather a family of related laws that apply at different time scales, in different forms, and with different interpretations.
+The presence invariant is the most general version of this law.

+In this document, we stated it as a relationship between average presence density, signal incidence rate, and average mass contribution per signal over any finite observation window.
+This relationship holds at all time scales, _including_ those sufficiently long windows where the limits $\Delta$, $I$, and
+$\bar{M}$ exist.

+It is natural to ask: what is special, if anything, about those limiting values?

+Without going too deeply into technical arguments here, we note that the limits are indeed special.
+When a system is observed over a non-convergent interval, the quantities in the presence invariant are dominated by _partial_ mass contributions from signals that have not yet completed.
+Figure 8 shows an example of this behavior.
+The system may _appear_ convergent when the window is long enough for _complete_ signals to dominate the averages.
+For example, if we extended the window in Figure 8 to include the full duration of each signal, the system would appear convergent over that interval.

+The important point here is that in such situations, the presence invariant is not just a relationship about mass _contributions_, but also implicitly a relationship about the _masses_ of the signals involved.
+This distinction has direct operational implications.

+For instance, if the signals in Figure 8 represent customer service times, then over a convergent interval, mass contributions reflect what the customer experiences.
+But over shorter, non-convergent intervals, the same contributions reflect only what a system operator sees day to day.
+In this way, convergence can be seen as aligning two perspectives: the customer’s and the operator’s.
+When their averages match, we achieve a state of epistemic coherence—observers agree on what they are measuring.

+We will return to this idea in more detail later, particularly in the context of flow measurement in systems that operate far from equilibrium.
+But for now, it is enough to recognize that identifying whether a system is operating in a convergent or divergent mode is fundamental to making meaningful decisions when reasoning about a system of presences.

+#### A Note on Determinism

+A final point we emphasize in this section is that the form of Little’s Law derived here is entirely deterministic.
+It does not depend on any probabilistic or stochastic assumptions about the behavior of the system.
+In fact, the notion of a sample path used here originates in a deterministic proof of Little’s Law by Stidham in 1972.
+The presence invariant, as we have introduced it, is a direct analogue of the finite-window constructs used in that proof.

+It is important to recognize that Little’s Law is not a statistical artifact.
+It is a structural property deeply woven into the behavior of of _any_ system of presences.
+Convergence and divergence are deterministic features of how signals evolve and interact over time—regardless of whether the underlying signals are random or not.

+Even when the system is driven by randomness, the _observed_ evolution of presence density is deterministic and governed by the law of conservation of presence mass—that is, the presence invariant.
+This determinism extends to any functional quantity that depends on presence density.
+As we will see, a large and operationally useful class of system behaviors can be characterized in terms of the presence density of domain signals.
+That is why the machinery developed here is more than just a theoretical curiosity.

+This is our main point of departure in the presence calculus: we treat equilibrium not as a precondition for Little’s Law, but as a special case of a more general principle.
+We place the finite version of Little’s Law at the center of our analysis, because it continues to hold and yield meaningful insight even when the system is far from equilibrium—precisely where classical applications of Little’s Law begin to break down.

+### Steering the System

+Convergence, as discussed in the last section, is a fundamental concept in the presence calculus, and we now have